merenlab/merenlab.org/tutorials/infant-gut/index.md

 Here we have multiple independent sources of information we could use.
 Including (1) the organization of contigs based on hierarchical clustering analysis, (2) per-contig taxonomy estimated from the gene-level taxonomic annotations by Centrifuge, and (3) results from the original publication from Sharon et al., in which authors did a very careful job to identify every genome in the dataset (even resolving the *Staphylococcus* pangenome, which is extremely hard for automatic binning approaches that work with a single co-assembly).
 So these are the things we can build upon for a modest comparison.

 To include binning results in this framework, we could import each collection into the profile database the way we imported CONCOCT.
 But unfortunately at any given time there could only be one collection that can be displayed in the interface.
 Luckily there are other things we can do.
-For instance, as a workaround, we can merge all binning results into a single file, and use that file as an 'additional data file' to visualize them in the interactive interface.
+For instance, as a workaround, we can merge all binning results into a single file, and use that file as an 'additional data file' to visualize them in the {% include ARTIFACT name="interactive" text="interactive" %} interface.

 Anvi'o has a script to merge multiple files for external binning results into a single merged file (don't ask why):